Trans-Saharan slave trade: Abolition

 The slave market of Marrakesh as depicted on the cover of Le Petit Parisien of June 2, 1907.

 After the establishment of the British and Foreign Anti-Slavery Society in 1839 to fight slave trading in the Mediterranean, Ahmad I ibn Mustafa, Bey of Tunis, agreed to outlaw exporting, importing, and selling slaves in 1842, and he made slavery illegal in 1846.
 In 1848, France outlawed slavery in Algeria.

-Despite the British outlawing the slave trade in 1833, The Arnaut (Albanian) troops of Muhammad Ali of Egypt continued to export approximately 20,000 slaves annually from Sudan.
+Despite the British outlawing the slave trade in 1833, the troops of Muhammad Ali of Egypt continued to import approximately 20,000 slaves annually from Sudan.
 Merchant princes such as Al-Zubayr Rahma Mansur, appointed khedive in 1873, controlled trade in Bahr el Ghazal and the routes to Kordofan and Darfur.

 In 1929, the Sanusi center of Kufra in the Sahara was pointed out as a center of the (Trans-Saharan) slave trade.

-The Italians reported to the Advisory Committee of Experts on Slavery in the 1930s that all former slaves in Italian Tripolitania - slavery in Libya was since long formally abolished - were free to leave their former Arab owners if they wished, but that they stayed because they were socially depressed; and that in the oases of Cyrenaica and the interiour of Sanusiya, the Trans-Saharan slave trade had been erased in parallel with Italian conquest, during which 900 slaves had been freed in the Kufra slave market.
+The Italians reported to the Advisory Committee of Experts on Slavery in the 1930s that all former slaves in Italian Tripolitania - slavery in Libya was since long formally abolished - were free to leave their former Arab owners if they wished, but that they stayed because they were socially depressed; and that in the oases of Cyrenaica and the interior of Sanusiya, the trans-Saharan slave trade had been erased in parallel with Italian conquest, during which 900 slaves had been freed in the Kufra slave market.

 In 1936, the report to the Advisory Committee of Experts on Slavery from the French, British and Italian stated that they all surveyed the water sources along the caravan routes in the Sahara to combat the Trans-Saharan slave trade from Nigeria to North Africa.
 In 1937, the report to the Advisory Committee of Experts on Slavery, both France and Spain assured that they actively fought the slave raids from the Trans-Saharan slave traders, and in 1938, the French claimed that they had secured control over the border areas alongside Morocco and Algeria and effectively prevented the trans-Saharan slave trade in that area.
 Slavery was not abolished in Mauritania until 1981.

-In the 1980s, during the Second Sudanese Civil War, there was a resurgence of the Sudanese slave trade under the National Islamic Front and groups such as the Baqqara and Rizeigat.
+In the 1980s, during the Second Sudanese Civil War, there was a resurgence of the Sudanese slave trade under the National Islamic Front and groups such as the Baggara and Rizeigat.